-In Alpensia, three existing venues for Cross Country Skiing, Ski Jumping and Biathlon have already been certified by the respective International Federations and have hosted many international competitions.
+In Alpensia, three existing venues for Cross-Country, Ski Jumping and Biathlon have already been certified by the respective International Federations and have hosted many international competitions.

-The location for Alpine Skiing was selected in Jungbong after consultation with the FIS experts and the basic design of the slopes has been completed.
-After the Olympic Winter Games, the venue will be redeveloped for recreational purposes.
+The location for Alpine Skiing was selected in Jeongseon Alpine Centre after consultation with the FIS experts and the basic design of the slopes has been completed.
+After the Olympic Winter Games, the venue will be restored to its original state.

-The Bokwang Phoenix Park, where the Freestyle Skiing and Snowboard events will take place, is a popular resort among the youth; the popularity of this park is expected to rise further with the staging of the Olympic Winter Games.
-The Freestyle Skiing venue was upgraded in 2005 and was certified by the FIS.
+Bokwang Snow Park, where the Freestyle Skiing and Snowboard events will take place, was upgraded in 2005 and was certified by the FIS.
 The Snowboard slopes will be upgraded to meet Olympic standards.
-The Bokwang Phoenix Park will be a positive and long-lasting legacy of the Olympic Winter Games, and will contribute immensely to a new generation of winter sports athletes in Asia.

 Women's course: Length 2,720m, Altitude difference 780m, Average slope 30.7%